jbcodeforce/aws-studies/docs/infra/index.md

 ## Elastic Load balancers

 Route traffic into the different EC2 instances.
-Elastic Load Balancing scales your load balancer capacity automatically in response to changes in incoming traffic.
+Elastic Load Balancing scales our load balancer capacity automatically in response to changes in incoming traffic.
 It is a managed service!

 It also exposes a single point of access (DNS) to the deployed applications.
 In case of EC2 failure, it can route to a new instance, transparently and across multiple AZs.
 It uses health check (/health on the app called the `ping path`) to assess instance availability.
 It also provides SSL termination.
 It supports to separate private (internal) to public (external) traffic.